infrasonar/docs/docs/documentation/collectors/probes/snmp.md

 # :material-upload-network-outline: SNMP

+> "Simple Network Management Protocol is an Internet Standard protocol for collecting and organizing information about managed devices on IP networks and for modifying that information to change device behavior." - _[wikipedia](https://en.wikipedia.org/wiki/Simple_Network_Management_Protocol)_

 ## Features

-> "Simple Network Management Protocol is an Internet Standard protocol for collecting and organizing information about managed devices on IP networks and for modifying that information to change device behavior." - _[wikipedia](https://en.wikipedia.org/wiki/Simple_Network_Management_Protocol)_

-The SNMP probe tries to discover which MIB's are accessible and will configure itself to monitor these without additional configuration.
+InfraSonar supports retrieving data from remote assets using the *SNMPv1*, *SNMPv2c*, and *SNMPv3* protocol.

+The SNMP probe consists of a base probe and various vendor specific add-ons:

+* APC PDU
+* APC UPS
+* Dell
+* HP Integrated Lights-Out (iLO)
+* HP ProCurve
+* Synology

+## Deployment

+We assume you deployed the SNMP probe as part of our appliance implementation.

-## Configuration
+## Prerequisites

-### Probe configuration
+To monitor an asset using SNMP there ar two things two setup on the monitored asset:

+**Access**

+:   Most SNMP implementation require you to add the monitoring IP as an authorized host.
+In our appliance based setup this is usually the IP address used by the monitoring appliance.

+    When you deploy multiple appliances be aware to configure all IP addresses on the SNMP monitored assets.

-Adding a host requires access to SNMP from the InfraSonar appliance running the SNMP probe and a community string.
+    Also note Adding a host requires access to SNMP (udp/161) from the InfraSonar appliance running the SNMP probe.

-InfraSonar supports SNMPv1, SNMPv2c, and SNMPv3.
+**Authentication**
+:   *SNMPv1* and *SNMPv2c* versions "plain" community string for authentication; *SNMPv3* is more secure but not supported on all devices.

+    The community string or credentials should be stored on the appliance as described [here](appliance/credentials.md#snmp).

-!!! note
+    !!! note "default configuration"
-    SNMPv3 requires a credentials file as described [here](appliance/credentials.md).

-### Enable SNMP
+        When **no** configuration file is specified the probe falls back **SNMPv2c** and used the community string `public`.

+## How to configure SNMP

 The SNMP probe requires SNMP to be configured on devices you wish to monitor.
 The next chapter describes how to configure SNMP on some standard devices.

-#### Debian based systems
+### Debian based systems

 The first step is to install `snmpd` using`apt`: